zeroDivZero/notes-splunk/notes/2_data/1_add.md

 Choose index (timestamped directories) to store data.
 Tendency is to use default **Main Index**.
 Advantages of using separate indexes:

-1. Search is more efficient (limits search space).
+1. Search more efficient (limits search space).
 2. Easier to control who can see what data.
 3. Each index can have own retention policy (how long to keep data).